meneller/Code-for-Mining-Specific-Genes-by-Annotation-in-Single-Cell-Sequencing/README.md

 To control the false discovery rate (FDR) due to multiple comparisons, the Benjamini-Hochberg (BH) procedure was applied to adjust the p-values, resulting in an adjusted p-value (adj.p.value) for each gene.

 Result Annotation:
-Genes were categorized based on significance criteria (absolute log₂ fold change > 1 and adj.p.value < 0.05) into:
+Genes were categorized based on significance criteria (absolute log₂ fold change > 1 and adj.p.value < 0.05 or 0.01) into:

 with_insc: Genes showing higher expression in the with_insc group.